mila-iqia/picklable-itertools/README.rst

 A reimplementation of the Python standard library's ``itertools``, in Python, using picklable iterator objects.
 Intended to be Python 2.7 and 3.4+ compatible.
-Also includes picklable, Python {2, 3}-compatible implementations of some related utilities, including some functions from the PyToolz_ library, in ``picklable_itertools.extras``.
+Also includes picklable, Python {2, 3}-compatible implementations of some related utilities, including some functions from the Toolz_ library, in ``picklable_itertools.extras``.

 .. _PyToolz: http://toolz.readthedocs.org/en/latest/